 The BlueLink-M Bluetooth Adapter attaches directly to your two-way radio.
 Allows you to use a compatible wireless Bluetooth headsets or other audio accessory with your two-way radio for hands free operation.
 Comes with a recharging cable.
+Features a multifunction Talk Switch used to place the Bluelink Adapter in pairing mode.
+Once paired with an audio accessory, the switch is used to activate the Push-To-talk function of the two way radio.
+Doesn't work with hearing aids.

 Works with these radio models: